Michigan OWI Lawyers

 - Community service

-Michigan DUI Blood Alcohol Content Limits
+Michigan OWI Blood Alcohol Content Limits

 Michigan has rigorous blood alcohol content (BAC) limits, set forth in the state’s Impaired Driving Law: